 Compensation is an important consideration for all of our employees and we strive to pay competitive compensation packages that reflect the success of the business and the individual contributions of each colleague.
-We are committed to fair pay practices; roles are periodically benchmarked to help inform where adjustments may be needed.
+We are committed to fair pay practices and roles are periodically benchmarked to help inform where adjustments may be needed.

-We provide our employees with benefits we believe are effective at attracting and retaining the talent critical for our success and, more importantly, promoting their day to day well-being.
-Those benefits include comprehensive health insurance coverage and covering 84% 85% of health insurance premiums for covered U.S. employees and their families, an employee stock purchase program, share based compensation, flexible time off, sick time, up to 16 weeks of paid parental leave for birth parents, up to 10 weeks of paid parental leave for secondary caregivers and 24 hours annually of fully paid Volunteer Time Off, volunteer time off.
+We provide our employees with benefits we believe will optimize the talent critical for our success and promote day to day well-being.
+Our benefits include comprehensive health insurance coverage covering 85% of health insurance premiums for covered U.S. employees and their families, an employee stock purchase program, share based compensation, flexible time off, sick time off, up to 6 weeks of paid pregnancy leave, up to 10 weeks of paid parental leave and 24 hours annually of fully paid volunteer time off.